Maggie Simpson: Role in The Simpsons

-The Simpsons uses a floating timeline in which the characters do not physically age, and as such the show is assumed to be set in the current year.
+The Simpsons uses a floating timeline in which the characters do not physically age (or if they do, then very slowly), and as such the show is assumed to be set in the current year.
 In several episodes, events have been linked to specific times, though sometimes this timeline has been contradicted in subsequent episodes.
-Maggie is the youngest child of Marge and Homer, and sister to Bart and Lisa.
+Maggie is the youngest child of Marge and Homer, and younger sister to Bart and Lisa.
 When Marge became pregnant with Bart, she and Homer got married at a chapel in Las Vegas.
 To support his impending family, Homer all but demanded a job at the Springfield Nuclear Power Plant, impressing its owner, Mr. Burns with his aggressive submissiveness.
 When Marge became pregnant with Lisa, two years later, she and Homer bought their first house.
 Another six years later, Homer felt financially secure enough to finally quit his job at the Power Plant and take his dream job at Barney's Bowlarama.
 However, Marge became pregnant with Maggie, so Homer, once again unable to support his family, was forced to reapply for his old job.
 By the time Maggie was born, Homer had shown great signs of distress, but he managed to find motivation in the form of his newborn baby girl.

 During the earlier seasons of the show, Maggie's equivalent of a hallmark was to trip over her clothing and fall on her face while trying to walk, causing a loud thud on the floor, but this was toned down in the later seasons.
 She has a penchant for her pacifier, on which she is always seen sucking.